-India’s installed grid-connected power generation capacity reportedly increased 4 per cent from January to October 2018 to reach 347 GW.
+India’s installed grid-connected power generation capacity increased 4 per cent from January to October 2018 to reach 347 GW.

-This is because India faces short-term uncertainty due to the imposing of various taxes and levies on solar products, the cancellation of tenders and tariff renegotiations, Rishab Shreshta, solar analyst at Wood Mackenzie, has explained.
+Rishab Shreshta, solar analyst at Wood Mackenzie, has explained that this is because India faces short-term uncertainty due to the imposing of various taxes and levies on solar products, the cancellation of tenders and tariff renegotiation.As bid prices stabilise and costs continue to drop, long-term development remains positive but still not sufficient to meet the 100-GW solar target by 2022.

 India to remain as third largest solar market

 It also mentioned that the country will be the third largest solar market globally in 2018 and 2019, respectively.